Banner

 Isabella Bellera Landa, L '14

-Ms. Bellera Landa is an associate at White & Case LLP in Washington, D.C. in the Firm's International Arbitration Practice and Commercial Litigation groups.
-She represents and advises private companies, foreign sovereigns, and state entities in the resolution of international disputes.
-She has represented clients in arbitrations before the International Centre for Settlement of Investment Disputes (ICSID), the International Chamber of Commerce (ICC), as well as in litigation in US federal district and appellate courts.
-Ms. Bellera Landa has experience in disputes in a wide range of industries, including construction, infrastructure, textiles, and sovereign debt.
-A native of Venezuela, Ms. Bellera Landa is multilingual in English, Spanish, Italian, and French.
-Her dual training and experience in civil and common law jurisdictions allow her to understand the differences between various legal systems and structure advice accordingly.
-Ms. Bellera Landa received her JD from Duke Law School.
+Ms. Bellera Landa is a senior associate at White & Case LLP in the Firm's International Arbitration Practice and Commercial Litigation groups.
+She represents and advises private companies, foreign sovereigns, and state entities in the management of complex international disputes.
+Ms. Bellera Landa has experience advising clients in a wide range of industries with a particular focus on energy transition matters and the financial sector.
+She has represented clients in proceedings before major arbitral forums, including the International Centre for Settlement of Investment Disputes (ICSID), the International Chamber of Commerce (ICC), as well as in litigation in US federal district and appellate courts.
+Ms. Bellera Landa is multilingual in English, Spanish, Italian, and French and is experienced in both civil and common law traditions.
+Ms. Bellera Landa received her JD from Duke Law School and co-teaches a seminar titled International Investment Law: The Protection and Financialization of Foreign Investments at the school.

 Stuart Berkson